Immigration Property Reports

 A property inspection report is THE ONLY document which proves to the UK Border Agency Entry Clearance Officer that you have obtained an independent assessment of the number of rooms and occupants of the proposed accommodation.

-The report demonstrates that a personal inspection has been carried out by a suitably qualified inspector and gives full details of the accommodation inspected, confirming that it is acceptable for this purpose.
+The report demonstrates that an assessment has been carried out by a suitably qualified professional and gives full details of the accommodation, confirming that it is acceptable for its intended purpose.

 Residential Property & HMO Fire Risk Assessments

 Did you know that people who live in rented or shared accommodation are seven times more likely to have a fire?
 If you rent private accommodation, you as a landlord will have to meet certain safety obligations under law.
 This includes making sure all gas and electrical appliances you provide are safe to use and in good working order.
 The most important action a landlord can take is to ensure you provide working smoke detection.

 If your property is a House in Multiple Occupation (HMO) then you must have undertaken a Fire Risk Assessment.

 Housing Health and Safety Rating System